WispyCream/wispv2-mods/fireworks/README.md

 ### Editing Fireworks
 Search for "new Fireworks" in the JS.
-Here's the options if you are wanting to modify ▶ [link](https://github.com/crashmax-dev/fireworks-js/tree/v1#options).
+Here's the options if you are wanting to modify you can, [check here](https://github.com/crashmax-dev/fireworks-js/tree/v1#options).

 ### Thanks